 You are recommended to apply for a Lawful Development Certificate to ensure we have agreed the work to comprise permitted development, and so does not need planning permission.

-If you are considering changing the use of a building or site, read about our Chang rules.
+If you are considering changing the use of a building or site, we recommend you read our Change of use guidance.

 New illuminated signage at a building or site is likely to need advertisement consent.
 Further details on the types of signage that need consent are available from the Planning Portal.

-Where consent is required, signage will need to be designed in accordance with the advice found in our Supplementary planning guidance for shopfronts and shopsigns(pdf, 1199KB).
+Where consent is required, signage will need to be designed in accordance with the advice found in Supplementary planning document 'Shopfronts' - adopted 2010

 If you required permission for work but did not obtain it, we may simply ask you to apply retrospectively.
 However, this can depend on the nature of the development and its effect on neighbours so we may consider it necessary to take enforcement action.